irishakarpova/Contact-Us-Form_REST_API/README.md

 ```

 <h3>Step 3.
 Formik</h3>
-<p>At this step, I `m going to use the Formik library that helps me to get values out of form state and implement handling form submission.</p>
+<p>At this step, We're going to use the Formik library that helps to get values out of form state and implement handling form submission.</p>

 ```javaScript
 import { Formik, Form, Field } from "formik"